[Part 3 of the Ed School Trials and Trivialities series, beginning here.]

 Look, it’s a picture of a brain!
 Three of them, actually.
 This must be SCIENCE.

 Universal Design for Learning (UDL) is the core principle of my teacher training program.
 Every lesson we produce must demonstrate some principle of UDL and, indeed, the university has requested that we use a prescribed UDL lesson template build our entire submission for the EdTPA teacher qualifying assessment.

 The problem with this framework though is that despite the colorful brain diagrams, I have no idea what UDL means beyond some basic platitudes about “multiple means” and “meeting the needs of every student” shoehorned into every lesson plan.
 The reader would be fair to question my own competence (because I am indeed no longer trying) or that of my professors (who have assigned nothing but blog posts or infographics on UDL), but fortunately my confusion is shared fairly widely in the UDL research literature.

 There are some real zingers, in stale academic language.
 To usher in a landmark second decade of scholarship on UDL, Edyburn (2010) states my chief complaint clearly: “I am concerned about the ability of the profession to implement a construct that it cannot define.”
-I gave a sad “haha” for the researcher, but pushed forward on an aspiring practitioner, there’s a severe practical problem: if I don’t know what UDL means, how do I implement it?
+I gave a sad “haha” for the academic researcher, but when pushed forward onto an aspiring practitioner, there’s a severe practical problem: if I don’t know what UDL means, how do I implement it?

 The science-y-ish details of UDL don’t offer much guidance.
 Within the three brain networks that organize UDL frameworks, there are nine more subcategories containing about thirty additional implementation guidelines.
 Those sound excellently specific except that by piling on so many guidelines, the scope of the project balloons to the point of incomprehensibility rather than coming to a greater focus.
 For example, the expression and communication category for the action and expression network (oy redundancy…) includes the following points: